The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 - The left column shows filters added to the current user photo region.

-- The right column displays settings for a filter selected in the left column.
+- The middle column displays parameters of a filter selected in the left column.

 You can add filters using one of the methods below: